 The Award categories include:

-Our recently revamped Awards system is designed to encourage entrants from all disciplines in cartography, and to showcase products created through traditional or new, even experimental, techniques.
+Our Awards system is designed to encourage entrants from all disciplines in cartography, and to showcase products created through traditional or new, even experimental, techniques.
 We aim to help promote the best of cartographic products and highlight good cartographic design in the UK and abroad.

-As part of the changes, two awards were added to the programme to assist in covering all disciplines.
+In 2006, two awards were added to the programme to assist in covering all disciplines.

 • The Stanfords Award for printed mapping was created to encourage any printed products to enter, from coffee table atlases to maps featured in leaflets or topical articles.
 Past entries have even included World Map wallpaper and artistic interpretations.